josephsnyder/doc-test/index.rst

   InstallGTM
   ImportGTM

-The last sections are common to both types of systems and are specific to the OSEHRA-Automated-Testing Framework:
+The last sections are common to both types of systems:

 .. toctree::
   :maxdepth: 2